InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 cover of them in the following segments, including:

 - ensuring product quality,
-- keeping things running smoothly in the InnerSource community,
+- keeping the community healthy,
 - reducing the barrier to making contributions,
 - uplevelling the community,
-- keeping the community healthy and
 - advocating the communities needs.

+We will also explore the path of becoming a TC in the end of this article.

 ## Ensuring Product Quality